DocuFlag

 2.1 Purpose

-The processing enables immigration professionals to efficiently verify that their clients' documents meet published consulate requirements.
+The processing enables a user to efficiently verify that the relevant documents (their own, on the self-help path; or a visa applicant’s, on the Enterprise path) meet published consulate requirements.
 The AI extracts factual data and compares it against an official requirements database, producing structured observations — not recommendations or predictions about visa outcomes.

 2.2 Necessity

 Manual document comparison is time-consuming and error-prone.
-AI-assisted extraction reduces the risk of overlooking discrepancies between documents and published requirements, improving the quality of case preparation for immigration professionals.
+AI-assisted extraction reduces the risk of overlooking discrepancies between documents and published requirements, improving the quality of application preparation.

 2.3 Proportionality

-• Only documents voluntarily uploaded by the immigration professional are processed
+• Only documents voluntarily uploaded by the user are processed

 2.4 Legal basis